milanofthe/pathsim/paper/paper.md

 Several Python tools for simulating dynamical systems have emerged over the years.
 Standard ODE solvers like `scipy.integrate.solve_ivp` [@virtanen2020scipy] offer robust integration but lack a structured framework for modeling complex, interconnected systems or handling discrete events natively Uses have to manually derive the govering system equations.
 The *Python Control Systems Library* [@pythoncontrol] is a popular package for modeling and optimizing dynamical systems from the control engineering perspective primarily.
 The package `tbcontrol` [@tbcontrol] similarly focuses on control systems.
 Libraries like `SimuPy` [@Margolis2017; @SimuPyRepo] provide a block-based modeling approach similar to PathSim, leveraging SymPy for symbolic definition and SciPy solvers for integration.
 Other frameworks like `Collimator` [@pycollimator] offer graphical interfaces and JAX-based acceleration but require compilation and introduce dependencies beyond the standard scientific Python stack. `bdsim` [@bdsimRepo] also provides block diagram simulation, based on Scipy solvers, with a strong focus on robotics but without event handling.

 PathSim differentiates itself by offering a script-based block-diagram interface with a *decentralized architecture*, native integration of both *automatic differentiation* and *discrete event handling* into the full simulation loop, capable of handling *algebraic loops*, and a *built-in library* of independently implemented and verified ODE solvers (beyond wrapping SciPy).
-Its fully open under *MIT-License* with *minimal core dependencies*.
+It is fully open under *MIT-License* with *minimal core dependencies*.

 # Architecture and Design